Table of Contents

 - Krebs’ cycle: Also known as the tricarboxylic acid cycle (TCA cycle) or the citric acid cycle.
 The pyruvic acid formed is transferred to the matrix of mitochondria and converted into acetyl CoA.
 After a series of stages, two molecules of ATP are produced.
 Also, two compounds- nicotinamide adenine dinucleotide (NADH) and flavin adenine dinucleotide (FADH2) are produced.
 They help to carry electrons for the next step.

 - Electron Transport System and Oxidative Phosphorylation: ETS directly depends on oxygen.
 Here through a chain of electron carriers such as NADH high-energy electrons are passed on which develops an electron gradient.
 Eventually, by oxidative phosphorylation ATPase convert ADP to ATP.

-At last, in eukaryotes, the total sum of ATP molecules harvested is 36 whereas in prokaryotes it is 38 in a single respiration.
+At last, in eukaryotes, the total sum of ATP molecules harvested is 36 whereas in prokaryotes it is 38 in single respiration.

 Anaerobic respiration is a type of cellular respiration where respiration takes place in the absence of oxygen.
 The process is also called fermentation.
-They will not enter into TCA cycle or ETS.
+They will not enter into the TCA cycle or ETS.
 Here partial glycolysis results in pyruvic acid.
 Pyruvic acid undergoes further reduction and gives carbon dioxide and ethanol along with ATP.
 This is known as alcoholic fermentation.

 During anaerobic conditions, inside animal muscle cells, fermentation takes place and produces lactic acid and ATP.
 This is lactic acid fermentation.
 The total sum of ATP molecules produced during fermentation is very less as compared to aerobic respiration.

-To learn about cellular respiration in detail, visit Byju’s.
+To learn about cellular respiration in detail, visit BYJU’S.